Called: 1982 Silk: 2002

 ..."He effortlessly fuses remarkable legal proficiency with commercial mindedness and pragmatism" "He is exceptionally able and knows how to present the case best according to the court in which he has to operate"...(Chambers UK, 2015)

-As one of the panel of LOF arbitrators, Simon is one of the leaders in the salvage field and as counsel in major salvage cases; he also has a wealth of experience in collision actions in the High Court.
-He was recently instructed in two substantial collision cases both of which occurred in the Far East.
+As one of the panel of LOF arbitrators, Simon is one of the leaders in the salvage field and as counsel in major salvage cases; he also has a wealth of experience in collision actions in the High Court and has been involved in recent years in a number of Wreck Removal cases.
+Examples in the last 2-3 years include:

 International Arbitration is Simon’s core area of practice as counsel, particularly in LMAA charterparty arbitrations but also LCIA and ICC.